guadouer/LZClear/README.md

 # LZClear
 A CocoaPods Plugin.

-ReSolve the problem of failing to compile with the new build system in Xcode.
+Solve the problem that the compilation fails with the new build system and CocoaPods 1.5.2.